ClaireGuerin/Bat-Project/Simulations/documentation.md

 *Outputs*
  propdist: integer.
 Distance of propagation of the sound from its source
- dict1: dictiory. callsource dictiory with updated propagation distances **End of documentation for PROPAGATION**
+ dict1: dictionary. callsource dictionary with updated propagation distances **End of documentation for PROPAGATION**

 **HEARING_TEST**